"If you correct your mind, the rest of your life will fall into place."

 In yogic philosophy, food is classified into three categories—sattvic, rajasic, and tamasic—each influencing the mind in different ways.

-• Sattvic foods are pure, natural, and fresh.
-These include fruits, vegetables, whole grains, nuts, seeds, and herbal teas.
-Sattvic foods promote mental clarity, calmness, and balance.
-They nourish both body and mind, fostering peace, harmony, and spiritual growth.
-Consuming sattvic foods leads to a clear, focused, and serene mind, ideal for meditation and self-realization.
+Sattvic foods are pure, fresh, and natural — fruits, vegetables, whole grains, nuts, seeds, and herbal teas.
+These foods promote mental clarity, calmness, and balance.
+They support a peaceful, steady mind, ideal for meditation, self-inquiry, and spiritual growth.

 "When diet is wrong, medicine is of no use.
 When diet is correct, medicine is of no need."